I-Am-Jakoby/PowerShell-for-Hackers/Functions/Detect-Mouse-Movement.md

 # Detect-Mouse-Movement

-Detecting the mousemovent of a target could be helpful in 2 different situations.
+Detecting the mouse movement of a target could be helpful in 2 different situations.
 Finding out if they just came back to their PC or finding out if they stepped away from their PC